alexvoniroks/teamcity-cicd/README.md

 📊 Verification

-In Portainer → Images, check that teamcity-lab-app:latest is built.
+In Portainer → Images, check that teamcity-cicd-app:latest is built.

 In Docker Hub → check your repository for the pushed image.

 Test locally:

-docker run -it --rm -p 3000:3000 <your-dockerhub-username>/teamcity-lab-app:latest
+docker run -it --rm -p 3000:3000 <your-dockerhub-username>/teamcity-cicd-app:latest